 Excessive free radical activity can contribute to premature skin ageing, so maintaining a healthy balance of antioxidants that support the cells’ defences against free radical damage is an important aspect of supporting the skin’s youthful appearance.

-Three important antioxidant vitamins to consider when thinking about skin health are:
+Three important best antioxidant vitamins to consider when thinking about skin health are:

 An easy way to make sure that we’re getting plenty of antioxidants is to eat fruits and vegetables of all colours of the rainbow.

 Think green leafy veggies like spinach, orange-coloured foods like carrots and sweet potatoes, and red ones such as tomatoes and watermelon.

 Dark blue and purple foods like beetroot and blackcurrants are especially rich in antioxidants, so don’t forget to snack on them too!